danielrosehill/Useful-ISO-Standards-Reference/README.md

 # Useful ISO Standards Reference

 A quick reference guide for commonly used ISO standards, particularly useful for standardizing financial datasets and geographic data.
+Compiled for personal use, based on the standards I look up most often (financial sustainability data analysis in which country naming convention can be non-standardised and diffuse between sources!)

 Links validated: Sep 03 2025